 10 Weird Things To Do In Kiev

 Looking for fun things to do in Kiev?
 Kiev is a city full of surprises.
-It’s not as flashy as Paris or as romantic as Rome but it is super quirky and packed full of interesting history, art, culture and great food.
-Plus things to do in Kiev are cheap compared to Western Europe, the prices are amazing!
-You wouldn’t expect somewhere that spent so long under Soviet rule to be so unique and free spirited.
-It’s got the trendy bars and cafes like Berlin, the big open parks like London and the weird things to do like Prague but hardly any of the tourists of it’s Western Europe counterparts.
+It’s not as flashy as Paris, or as romantic as Rome, but it is super quirky and packed full of weird things to do.
+Interesting history, art, culture and great food.
+Plus things to do in Kiev are cheap compared to Western Europe.
+You wouldn’t expect that the Ukraine, a country that spent so long under Soviet rule, would be so unique and free spirited.
+There are trendy bars and cafes in Kiev like Berlin.
+Big open parks similar to London.
+All of the unusual things to do in Kiev, much like Prague.
+But hardly any of the tourists of it’s Western Europe counterparts.

 1. Go golden dome spotting

-Kiev is jam packed with intensely ornate orthodox churches.
-From any high point in the city you are sure to spot at least a few of these golden domed roofs shining on the skyline.
-From the impressive complex of Perchersk Lavra with it’s huge gates and walled gardens to the hidden St. Michael’s Vydubytsky Men’s Monastery that can be glimpsed from the Hryshko Botanical gardens each has it’s own unique intricate designs.
+Kiev is jam packed with intensely ornate Orthodox Churches.
+From any high viewpoint in Kiev you are sure to spot at least a few of these golden domed roofs shining on the skyline.
+From the impressive complex of Perchersk Lavra, with it’s huge gates and walled gardens, to the hidden St. Michael’s Vydubytsky Men’s Monastery (that can be glimpsed from the Hryshko Botanical gardens).
+Each Orthodox Church in Kiev has it’s own unique intricate designs.

 2. Relax on the beach

 Although Ukraine has no sea borders you can indeed find swathes of sunbathers on a beach right in the center of Kiev.
 It’s obviously not one of the best things to do in Kiev in January but in summer it comes alive.
-Visit the Hydropark which lies on a small island in the Dnieper river, easily accessible by metro.
+Visit the Hydropark which lies on a small island in the Dnieper river.
+Easily accessible by metro from Kiev city center.
 It features a large park, outdoor gym and even a miniature Kiev!

 3. Find a secret restaurant